 - Elma Ultrasonic

 - Jewellery to be cleaned

 - Measuring jug

 Step 1.
-Put on your protective gloves to protect your hands from chemicals.
-Mix water and ultrasonic cleaning solution into your Elma ultrasonic jewellery cleaner.
+Put on your protective gloves to safeguard your hands from chemicals.
+Mix water and the ultrasonic cleaning solution into your Elma ultrasonic jewellery cleaner.

 Step 2.
 Using your Elma electronics manual, set your desired time and temperature for jewellery cleaning.
-The amount of time you leave your jewellery in depends on how dirty the item is – this can vary between 1 – 20 minutes.
+The amount of time you leave it in depends on how dirty the item is – this can vary between 1 – 20 minutes.

 Step 3.
 As per your instruction manual, de-gas your ultrasonic cleaning machine to clear the air bubbles before you begin cleaning your jewellery.